 You will be required to complete six terms of language study in the same language.
 You may choose to study either Modern Hebrew or Biblical Hebrew or Yiddish at elementary, intermediate or advanced level.
-You may be required to pass a qualifying examination in the language chosen at the end of Hilary term (spring term) of the first year of the course.

 The degree course is intensive and is based on small classes, seminars, tutorials and close faculty-student contact.

 Oriental studies graduates have found employment in many and diverse fields including business, finance, law, civil service, journalism, government and industry.